I Can't Stop (Gary Numan song)

-"I Can't Stop" is a song by English musician Gary Numan, which was released in 1986 as the second single from his eighth studio album Strange Charm.
+"I Can't Stop" is a song by the English musician Gary Numan, which was released in June 1986 as the second single from his eighth studio album Strange Charm.
 It was written by Numan, and produced by Numan and the Waveteam.
-"I Can't Stop" reached No. 27 in the UK and remained on the charts for four weeks.
+"I Can't Stop" reached No. 27 on the UK singles chart, and remained on the charts for four weeks.

 Music video

 A music video was filmed to promote the single.
 The nightclub performance footage was shot at Kadek TV (adjoining Shepperton Studios) and the footage of Numan flying his Harvard plane was filmed at Duxford Aerodrome.
 Speaking to Sound on Sound in 1986, Numan said: "The flying sequences were done with a minicam attached to the engine cowling of the plane and pointing into the cockpit.
 I had a trigger in one hand to start the camera shooting."

 Release

 The first 15,000 copies of both the 7-inch and 12-inch formats came with a free flexi disc promoting Steve Braun and Hohokam, two of Numan's signings on his label Numa.